revbayes/revbayes.github.io/developer/setup/index.md

 - qtcreator
 ---

-The easiest way to get started developing in RevBayes is to use an IDE such as XCode or Eclipse.
+One easy way to get started developing in RevBayes is to use an IDE ("Integrated Development Environment") such as VSCode or QT Creator.
-You can also use your favorite text editor (e.g. vim or emacs).
+IDEs are nice because they combine many features such as editing, debugging, compiling, and searching into a single graphical interface.
 This page will provide some helpful tips on how to set up these development enviroments.
-See the {% page_ref download %} page for instructions on how to obtain the source code.

 {% include overview.html %}
 {:style='width: 100%;'}